DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Experiment

 \section{Experiment}

 We evaluate the performance of our framework on different datasets against a number of state-of-the-art graph-based or traditional vulnerability detection models.
-We aim to answer the following research questions.
+We aim to answer the following research questions:

-\begin{itemize} \item[] \textbf{RQ1}: How well our proposed framework performs compared with other baselines in public C/C++ vulnerability datasets? \item[] \textbf{RQ2}: Can the framework achieve a consistently higher vulnerability detection capability when applied to other programming languages? \item[] \textbf{RQ3}: How to balance the contribution from the two supervisors (i.e., vulnerability and annotation oracles) to improve the performance? \item[] \textbf{RQ4}: How much can the CPG input representation and HGT backbone improve the performance? \item[] \textbf{RQ5}: How effective is our proposed method when applied to detect vulnerabilities in real-world open-source projects? \end{itemize}
+\begin{itemize} \item[] \textbf{RQ1}: How well our proposed framework performs compared with other baselines in public C/C++ vulnerability datasets? \textbf{Motivation}: This RQ aims to assess the performance of our framework against existing state-of-the-art methods (as baselines) in public C/C++ vulnerability datasets.
+We conduct experiments on the most representative 22 vulnerability categories for comprehensive performance comparison and analysis through widely-used evaluation metrics. \item[] \textbf{RQ2}: Can the framework achieve a consistently higher vulnerability detection capability when applied to other programming languages? \textbf{Motivation}: This RQ investigates the cross-language vulnerability detection capabilities of DSHGT.
+It aims to answer whether DSHGT can detect similar vulnerabilities in other programming languages (i.e., PHP, Java, etc.) if only trained in one programming language (C/C++), from which the transferability of the proposed framework can be well studied. \item[] \textbf{RQ3}: How to balance the contribution from the two supervisors (i.e., vulnerability and code comment oracles) to improve the performance? \textbf{Motivation}: We are motivated to investigate the necessity of designing multi-task learning with dual supervisors in DSHGT for dealing with the vulnerability label oracle and the code comment oracle.
+Additionally, we aim to study how much the code comments, as supplementary information, can contribute to the overall performance when detecting the vulnerabilities. \item[] \textbf{RQ4}: How much can the CPG input representation and HGT backbone improve the performance? \textbf{Motivation}: This RQ aims to evaluate the impact of different code graph representations on heterogeneous graph learning using HGT.
+The significance of using CPG and its heterogeneous edge types, which encompasses rich semantic and syntactic data of code snippets, is unveiled through a detailed ablation study, including the comparison with different code graph representations such as AST, PDG, AST+CFG, and AST+PDG.
+We then study whether learning the heterogeneity attributes in these code graph representations can help improve the performance in vulnerability detection tasks. \item[] \textbf{RQ5}: How effective is our proposed method when applied to detect vulnerabilities in real-world open-source projects? \textbf{Motivation}: We are motivated to further validate the practicality of DSHGT in detecting vulnerabilities in real-world projects. \end{itemize}